 - Emotional distress in the form of psychological consequences such as stress, anxiety, fear, sleeplessness, etc.;

 - Pain and suffering, whether immediate or ongoing;

 - Loss of enjoyment from being unable to participate in favored hobbies, activities, etc.;

 - “Loss of consortium” – which deals with personal relationship difficulties (often between spouses) and can be refer to loss of physical or emotional intimacy;

 - Punitive damages, which represent a sort of fiscal “punishment” the responsible party is forced to pay in addition to other compensatory damages.

 Whether your claim amount is determined up front by both parties involved, or after a trial by a judge or jury, having exceptional personal injury attorneys on your side to effectively articulate your current and future needs is essential to guaranteeing that you get everything you deserve.
-If you have suffered a personal injury, and are looking for exceptional legal representation to ensure that your case is valued appropriately during proceedings, our personal injury attorneys at The Law Offices of Daniel J. Harris, P.C. would love to help.
-Call The Law Offices of Daniel J. Harris, P.C. today at 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.
+If you have suffered a personal injury, and are looking for exceptional legal representation to ensure that your case is valued appropriately during proceedings, our personal injury attorneys at Harris Law would love to help.
+Call Harris Law today at 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.